Deep Learning-Based Human Pose Estimation: A Survey: 2D human pose estimation

-Multi-task structures are also employed in bottom-up HPE methods.
+\textbf{Multi-task structures} are also employed in bottom-up HPE methods.
 Papandreou et al. \cite{papandreou2018personlab} introduced PersonLab to combine the pose estimation module and the person segmentation module for keypoints detection and association.
-PersonLab consists of short-range offsets (for refining heatmaps), mid-range offsets (for predicting the keypoints) and long-range offsets (for grouping keypoints into instances).
-Kocabas et al. \cite{kocabas2018multiposenet} presented a multi-task learning model with a pose residual net, named MultiPoseNet, which can perform keypoints prediction, human detection and semantic segmentation tasks altogether.
+PersonLab consists of short-range offsets (for refining heatmaps), mid-range offsets (for predicting the keypoints), and long-range offsets (for grouping keypoints into instances).
+Kocabas et al. \cite{kocabas2018multiposenet} presented a multi-task learning model with a pose residual net, named MultiPoseNet, which can perform keypoint prediction, human detection, and semantic segmentation tasks altogether.
+However, these methods are struggling in dealing with the variance of human scales, to address this problem, Luo et al. \cite{luo2021rethinking} introduced a method named SAHR (scale-adaptive heatmap regression) to optimize the joint standard deviation adaptively, which improved the tolerance of various human scales and labeling ambiguities in an efficient way.